Parrtjima is a free 10-night festival in light

-Alice Springs Desert Park and Todd Mall – Alice Springs, Northern Territory, Australia
+Alice Springs Desert Park, Alice Springs, Northern Territory, Australia

 Parrtjima is the meeting place where old meets new.
-It is the only authentic Aboriginal festival of its kind, showcasing the oldest continuous culture on earth through the newest technology – all on the 300-million-year-old natural canvas of the MacDonnell Ranges in Central Australia.
+It is the only authentic Aboriginal light festival of it’s kind, showcasing the oldest continuous culture on earth through the newest technology – all on the 300-million-year-old natural canvas of the MacDonnell Ranges in Central Australia.

 Parrtjima is held on Mparntwe (Alice Springs), which is connected to the estates of Mparntwe, Antulye and Irlpme.
-This also includes a network who have connections to these areas – a group of which guide and help create Parrtjima.
+This also includes a network of people who have connections to these areas; some of whom have established the Parrtjima Festival Reference Group (PFRG) to guide and help create Parrtjima.

 Together, they invite visitors to come and experience Parrtjima, and watch the desert come alive with new artworks, light shows and a program of performances, interactive workshops, music, films and talks.